WiFeS observations of nearby southern Type Ia supernova host galaxies: Results

 Each spectrum was assigned tags for which features were present with enough S/N to be able to at least somewhat reliably fit Gaussians (both absorption and emission).
 500 realisations of each spectrum were generated, and a $\pm$30 \AA\ rest wavelength window containing each feature was extracted, using the outer edges to estimate and subtract the continuum.
 A Gaussian was then fit to each feature; the fit was rejected if it was more than 10 \AA\ from the known wavelength, if it was unreasonably wide or low amplitude, (accounting for the fact absorption lines are generally wider and shallower than emission), and if the amplitude was positive (negative) for emission (absorption) lines, all of which indicate a failure to capture the feature of interest.
 A five \AA\ rest wavelength window around the known wavelength was also used to estimate the S/N of each feature from the original spectrum.

-The features we applied this process to were: H$\alpha$, H$\beta$ (both of which can be in both emission and absorption), H$\gamma$, Na, Mg, the second line of each of O[II], O[III], N[II], S[II], H+K absorption, and the Calcium triplet.
+The features we applied this process to were: H$\alpha$, H$\beta$ (both of which can be in both emission and absorption), H$\gamma$, Na, Mg, along with the second line of each of O[II], O[III], N[II], S[II], and the CaII H+K and infrared triplet absorption features.
 The NMAD of the fitted wavelengths measures how much the redshift can shift within the bounds of the measured noise, and when plotted against S/N shows a strong trend of increasing precision with increasing S/N. The mean of all of the fitted wavelengths when compared with the known redshift measures how much the redshift can shift according to which features are present or most prominent.
 This in particular should be a more accurate reflection of the total redshift precision.
 Given the type of galaxy/features and S/N, an estimate of redshift precision can be made.
 Ideally this would be done on an individual redshift basis, but we save a more thorough treatment for future work.

 Figure~\ref{fig:z_uncs} shows examples of the methods described above and Table~\ref{tab:z_uncs} shows the numerical results.
 Figure~\ref{fig:zfits} shows the `intra-line' variation of the H$\alpha$ emission and Na absorption features against their S/N estimates, while Figure~\ref{fig:z_MCintraline} shows an example of the average Gaussian fit to the 500 realisations of the Calcium triplet of one spaxel bin of NGC 2962 (host of SN 1995D).
 The S/N is just an estimate because the five \AA\ window used to estimate it is too wide for some emission lines and too narrow for some absorption lines.
 Occasionally, the noise is overestimated and/or the flux is underestimated (e.g.~the cases of reduction failures), which is why we see S/N < 1 but solid feature detection.
 Finally, emission lines are naturally higher S/N than absorption lines, so 1:1 comparisons between the two can be misleading.
 In general though, especially at high S/N, which was the aim of this program, we see excellent precision.
 However, some features do not show a trend with S/N (such as the hydrogen absorption lines and Calcium H+K), which may be due to their presence at lower S/N in general and/or a Gaussian fit being less appropriate.